Know the Facts

 - We are working with Plainfield Township to remove PFAS from its municipal drinking water system via a Granular Activated Carbon (GAC) pilot program at its drinking water treatment plant.
 The Michigan Department of Environmental Quality awarded funds to assist Plainfield Township accomplishing this goal.

 PFAS are a large group of man-made chemicals that are resistant to heat, water, and oil.
 For decades, they have been used in many industrial applications and consumer products such as carpeting, waterproof clothing, upholstery, food paper wrappings, fire-fighting foams, and metal plating.

 In 2012, six PFAS compounds were classified by the U.S. Environmental Protection Agency (EPA) as “emerging contaminants”.
 An emerging contaminant is not currently subject to any drinking water regulation, but is known or anticipated to occur in public water systems and thus may require regulation.

 Between 2013 and 2015 large water systems were required to monitor for these six PFAS under the Third Unregulated Contaminant Monitoring Rule (UCMR 3).

-In 2016, the EPA set a lifetime health advisory (LHA) level for PFOA and PFOS at 70 parts per trillion (ppt), individually or combined.
+In 2016, the EPA set a lifetime health advisory (LHA) level for perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS) at 70 parts per trillion (ppt), individually or combined.
 EPA’s health advisories are non-enforceable and non-regulatory and provide technical information to states agencies and other public health officials on health effects, analytical methodologies, and treatment technologies associated with drinking water contamination.